patrickcrocker/micropcf-ci/README.md

-# lattice-ci
+# cf-local-ci
-CI pipelines and tasks for Lattice
+CI pipelines and tasks for CF Local